 Most likely this old spinster never wasted a thought about the possibility that passengers being treated like this will never fly Turkish Airlines again and in consequence she might be the first to be sacked if business declines further.

-Though most laughable was her theatrical performance while dealing with the object of her pettiness: to both of my bags she attached one large orange sticker, the color resembling that of American prison uniforms.
+Though she gave her most laughable performance while dealing with the object of her pettiness: to both of my bags she attached one large orange sticker, the color resembling that of American prison uniforms.

 It showed an extra XL warning label in Turkish and English, with the number 25 written on it, as if she would be handling heavy machinery.
 I felt like having committed the ultimate sin…

-Afterwards, that scary figure was finally out of sight and I went through a rather smooth security check.
-Having arrived three hours before departure time, I reached the boarding gate just 15 minutes ahead of time…
+Afterwards, that scarecrow was finally out of sight and the security check was rather smooth.
+Having arrived three hours before our scheduled departure, I reached the boarding gate just 15 minutes ahead of time…

 During the flight from Madrid to Istanbul the food wasn’t bad, with the exception of the bread, which is always lousy.
 The sour cherry juice also turned out to be a really nice surprise.